-A-Link and private networks have the following requirements:
+A-Link and private networks, which are available only to dual-node systems, have the following requirements:

 - The networks use IPv6 link-local addressing. - All A-Link and private networks on one PM of a ztC Edge system must be in the same L2 broadcast domain as its matching links on the other physical machine (PM), without any protocol filtering. - Ethernet packets sent between two PMs of a system must not be obstructed or rate-limited.
 Ensure that they are not routed or switched by any L3 network infrastructure. - The speed of A-Link networks should be equal to or greater than the speed of business or management networks. - Network traffic for storage replication between PMs is sent over A-Link networks. - Private networks have no network hosts connected other than the ztC Edge end-points.